7 Benefits of Sprinting

 Sprinting calms your body and your brain.
 In the short term the physical stress of the sprint helps you to focus on the task at hand.
 After your body works hard through sprinting, the levels of stress hormones, like adrenaline and cortisol, drop.
 Stress and anxiety fade away.

 Endorphins tend to be highest at the end of an exercise session, giving the sprinter a sensation of confidence and relief.
-The sprinter’s high!
+The sprinter’s high.

 Sprinting burns more calories per unit of time than jogging, but the average person can only sustain a sprint for 30 seconds at most.
 After that, the body depletes its anaerobic stores and must rely on aerobic sources of energy, which can't sustain the same high levels of effort.